dikshadhote/kisan_frontend_challenge/README.md

 # Local set up
-1. Clone the app or Unzip the file https://github.com/dikshadhote/kisan_frontend_challenge.git
+1. Clone the app or Unzip the file: https://github.com/dikshadhote/kisan_frontend_challenge.git

-2. Install dependencies
+2. Install dependencies :
 Install the dependencies in your root folder where you cloned the app

-3. Run the app
+3. Run the app :
 `npm start` With that you can see your app running on `localhost:3000`